Eliav2/react-xarrows/README.md

 ##### API flexibility

-This API is built in such way that most props can accept different types. you can keep things simple or provide more custom props for more custom behavior - the API except both(see [`startAnchor`](#anchors) or `label` properties for good examples)
+This API built in such way that most props can accept different types. you can keep things simple or provide more custom props for more custom behavior(see [`startAnchor`](#anchors) good example). <br/>
-.<br/>
-see typescript types above for detailed descriptions of what type excepts every prop.
+explore typescript for detailed descriptions of what type excepts every prop.

 ## Properties

 This documentation is examples driven.\
-The examples is sorted from the most common use case to the most custom one.
+The examples sorted from the most common use case to the most custom one.

 <a name="refs"></a>